 Request Your Free Breast Pump

 This year, I found out breast pumps are covered by my insurance company.
-I’m not certain if all insurance covers these pumps, BUT, whether or not I worked never even came into the question.
+I’m not certain if all insurance covers these pumps, BUT, whether or not I worked never even came into question.
 Contact your insurance provider to find out if your breast pump is covered.
 If so, they’ll probably give you a number to call to order the pump.
 I had two options but I couldn’t complete the order until I was registered at the hospital.

 Pack Your Hospital Bag

-Packing essentials for yourself and baby for the nights/days of your hospital stay is important.
-Be sure to pack at least one outfit for yourself and baby to go home in.
+Packing essentials for yourself and your baby for the nights/days of your hospital stay is important.
+Be sure to pack at least one outfit for yourself and your baby to go home in.
 Since baby #2 is due in November in FL, I can’t be sure of the weather, so I’ll be packing both cool and warm weather clothes for us both.
 Click this link if you want to see what I packed in my hospital bag, and for a free Hospital Bag packing checklist.

 Make and Freeze Meals

 Unless you’re lucky enough to have someone willing to come over and cook meals for your family (or have someone set up a meal train for you), plan to spend time during the last month preparing a few meals in advance.
 My personal choice (and due to food allergies) was to spend some time preparing and freezing dinners that could be cooked in the slow cooker, or popped into the oven, eliminating time-consuming prep work and giving you some time with your newborn.
 My ultimate goal is to have a month’s worth of meals in my freezer, but I realize that’s a tough feat to accomplish, especially while fighting 3rd-trimester exhaustion.
 I think 2 weeks’ worth would be suitable as you are starting to establish new routines, however, even a week’s worth will give you much-needed time for recovery and baby snuggling.

 Like the idea, but don’t know where to start?
 Check out this great list of over 30 freezer meals for new moms to get some ideas of things to make while pregnant!